Alzheimer’s disease

 Several factors are known to increase your risk of developing this condition:

-Many people start to develop the brain damage associated with Alzheimer’s disease as early as their late 30s even though the symptoms themselves only appear later in the mid-60s.
-This means once the symptoms begin, it is important to see a practitioner and address them quickly.
+Many people start to develop brain damage associated with Alzheimer’s disease as early as their late 30s though symptoms usually appear in the mid-60s.
+Once symptoms begin, it is important to see a practitioner and address them quickly.

-Getting assistance with diagnosis via medical imaging, cognitive exams and other memory-based testing is an important step in the diagnosis of Alzheimer’s disease.
 Other illnesses can have similar signs and symptoms, such as Parkinson’s disease, depression or past strokes.
-These tests can also give both the practitioner and the patient a clearer idea of the path forward.
+These tests give both practitioner and patient a clearer idea of the path forward.

 What’s next?